What is pneumococcal disease?

 Key Facts about Pneumococcal Disease and its Prevention

 - Pneumococcal disease is an infection caused by bacteria called Streptococcus pneumoniae.
 These bacteria can invade the lungs, bloodstream, and the tissues and fluids surrounding the brain and spinal cord, resulting in a number of different illnesses, including pneumonia and meningitis.

 - It is estimated that about one million US adults get pneumococcal pneumonia each year, as many as 400,000 hospitalizations from pneumococcal pneumonia occur annually in the US, and about 5-7% of those who are hospitalized from it will die.
 The death rate is even higher in those age 65 years and older.
 Fewer people will get pneumococcal meningitis or bloodstream infection, but the mortality rate for these infections is even higher.

 - Pneumococcal disease can be prevented among adults and children with two safe and effective vaccines: a conjugate vaccine and a polysaccharide vaccine.

 - You cannot get pneumococcal disease from the vaccine.

 - Pneumococcal vaccine can be given at any time during the year and can be given at the same time as influenza vaccine.

-- A single dose of pneumococcal vaccine is recommended for most persons 65 years or older.
-Some people who were younger than 65 when they received the vaccine may need a second dose at age 65.
+- A single dose of pneumococcal vaccine is recommended for most adults age 65 years and older.
+Some individuals who were younger than 65 when they received the vaccine may need a second dose at age 65.

-- Only 56 percent of non-institutionalized adults 65 years of age or older and fewer than 20 percent of adults in other high-risk groups who should get the pneumococcal vaccine have received it.
+- In the US, only 56 percent of non-institutionalized adults 65 years of age or older and fewer than 20 percent of adults in other high-risk groups who are recommended for pneumococcal vaccine have received it.